The theme of the 2023 Brisbane Conference is Through the Lens.

 NOTE: Please keep a copy of the abstract and justification statement for your records prior to clicking ‘upload’.

 The standard room set-up for conference presentations is theatre style.
-Other room set-ups can be accommodated dependent on registration numbers and at the venue’s discretion.
+Other room set-ups can occasionally be accommodated dependent on registration numbers and at the venue’s discretion.

 How to submit your proposal

 Click here for instructions on how to use and access the online submission system.